 Then international adventures and schooling happened as she moved to the USA then Australia and arriving back in the U.K. aged 8.
 She was always a 'good girl' and enjoyed school… except when new and being bullied, because she had a “weird accent” and being clever.
 She learned early on to ignore others and forge her own path, not being swayed by peers to do things that weren’t her.

 She dreamed of having her own creative business surrounded by supportive kind humans.
-She suffered from panic attacks as pressure grew in A level years and completely flunked her Art A level as result despite having unconditional offers from top art schools in the area.
+She suffered from panic attacks as pressure grew in A level years and completely flunked her Art A level as a result despite having unconditional offers from top art schools in the area.

 She worked hard to balance family, and intellectual pursuits with the need for flexibility in her life.